2026 Cape Verdean presidential election

-Presidential elections are scheduled to be held in Cape Verde in October 2026.
+Presidential elections are scheduled to be held in Cape Verde on 15 November 2026.

 Background

 PAICV candidate José Maria Neves was elected president in the first round with over 51% of the vote in 2021.
 This was the first time the PAICV won a presidential election since 2006, when Pedro Pires was re-elected president for a second term.
-The government is meanwhile is headed by MpD, with Ulisses Correa e Silva as prime minister in what is known as a cohabitation.
+At the time, the government was headed by MpD, with Ulisses Correa e Silva as prime minister in what is known as a cohabitation.
+Since then, in the 2026 Cape Verdean parliamentary election, a PAICV government has come to power.

 Electoral system

 The president was elected using the two-round system by registered voters residing in the country and abroad.
 Eligible candidates must be citizens "of Cape Verdean origin, who hold no other nationality"; over 35 years of age on the date of candidacy; and have resided in the country for three years prior to that date.
 The application to register as a candidate must be presented to the Constitutional Court for approval, and requires the signatures of at least 1,000 and at most 4,000 electors.